andydangit/100-days-of-code/r1-log.md

 Google map API
 -   Learn how to implement Google map api
--   create new repo for this
+-   create new repo for this project
 -   https://github.com/Pandoragear/googleMapAPI

+### R1D33
+2-20-21
+Weather Map API
+-   using openweathermap.org to pull the api data
+-   Created a new repo for this project

+Angela yu Web Development
+-   API - Application Programming interface